Andarin/Ant_Simulation/Ant_Simulation/Ant_Sim_parameters_copy.txt

-Ant Simulation Project by Guillaume Martinet and Lucas Tittmann under GNU GPL v3 is a project to simulate a colony of ants, represented in simple OpenGL 3D.
+﻿Ant Simulation Project by Guillaume Martinet and Lucas Tittmann under GNU GPL v3 is a project to simulate a colony of ants, represented in simple OpenGL 3D.